-Consideration of 2016 Base Salaries.
-The Committee considered the following factors in setting the NEOs' base salaries for 2016: the fluctuating macroeconomic conditions within our industry and market; the Company's long-term incentive plan design; the mix of cash compensation and long-term equity compensation; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team; the collective performance of the executive management team as a whole, including in the areas of operations, cash management, the Company's stock performance and new branch openings; the recommendations of the CEO for the other NEOs; and the Pearl Meyer Study.
-Based on these factors, the Committee approved increases in base salary for 2016 for each of the NEOs in an amount of approximately 3.0%.
-The following table sets forth the NEOs' base salaries for 2016 and compares them with the NEOs' base salaries for 2015:
+Consideration of 2017 Base Salaries.
+The Committee considered the following factors in setting the NEOs' base salaries for 2017: the macroeconomic conditions within our industry and market; the Company's long-term incentive plan design; the mix of cash compensation and long-term equity compensation; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team; the collective performance of the executive management team as a whole, including in the areas of operations, cash management, the Company's stock performance, new branch openings and the Company's other growth initiatives; the recommendations of the CEO for the other NEOs; and the Pearl Meyer Study.
+Based on these factors, the Committee approved increases in base salary for 2017 for each of the NEOs in an amount of approximately 3.0%.
+The following table sets forth the NEOs' base salaries for 2017 and compares them with the NEOs' base salaries for 2016:

-Executive 2016 Base Salary As Compared to 2015 Base Salary John M. Engquist \$842,000 \$25,000, or 3.0%, increase from \$817,000 Leslie S. Magee \$421,000 \$12,000, or 3.0%, increase from \$409,000 Bradley W. Barber \$474,000 \$14,000, or 3.0%, increase from \$460,000 performance of the Company, as well as the collective annual performance of the executive management team.
-The Committee believes that this structure is appropriate because it aligns the interests of management and stockholders by rewarding executives for strong annual performance by the Company.
+As Compared to Executive 2017 Base Salary 2016 Base Salary John M. Engquist \$867,000 \$25,000, or 3.0%, increase from \$842,000 Leslie S. Magee \$434,000 \$13,000, or 3.0%, increase from \$421,000 Bradley W. Barber \$488,000 \$14,000, or 3.0%, increase from \$474,000